FREE SHIPPING on orders over $65 International: over $250

 What Is Pu-erh Tea?

 Originating in Yunnan, China, Pu-erh tea has an ancient history of more than 2,000 years.
 Like Champagne or other regionally specific foods and beverages, Pu-erh is a geographically indicated product.
-This tea can only be grown and produced in southern Yunnan using sun-dried green tea from specific tea varieties found in Yunnan, Laos, Burma and some parts of Thailand and Vietnam.
+This tea can only be grown and produced in southern Yunnan using sun-dried Maocha from specific tea varieties found in Yunnan, Laos, Burma and some parts of Thailand and Vietnam.

 Pu-erh is a post-fermented tea.
-And although nowadays it’s possible to find pu-erh in loose form, it’s most common shape is in brick, cake, or “bird’s nest” form.
+And although nowadays it’s possible to find Pu-erh in loose form, it’s most common shape is in brick, cake, or “bird’s nest” form.

 This helped to not only preserve the tea through the span of many years but also to transport it through the Ancient Tea Horse Road to far away parts of China and Tibet where the tea was especially popular with monks for staying awake during long meditation hours.